The Rich History of Watercress in Native American Culture

 This “Council Oak” designated the new village of the Locvpokv, which they called Talasi or “Old Town”.
 Subsequent white settlers mispronounced the word, eventually creating a new name, Tulsa.

-Indian Territory merged with Oklahoma Territory to create the State of Oklahoma and Tulsa, my hometown, is now its second largest city.
+Indian Territory merged with Oklahoma Territory to create the State of Oklahoma, and Tulsa, my hometown, is now its second-largest city.
 Native Americans and their culture played an important role in developing this city and still do.

 Today, the original oak holds court in the Council Oak Park where tribal members still hold commemorative ceremonies.
-The grounds feature an ethno-botanical garden displaying plants that Creek Indians used for food, fiber, ceremonial and medicinal purposes.
-Listed in the National Register of Historic Places since 1976, Creek Council Oak Park is protected and preserved by Oklahoma Historic Preservation zoning.
+The grounds feature an ethnobotanical garden displaying plants that Creek Indians used for food, fiber, ceremonial and medicinal purposes.

 Native Americans

 The U.S. Geological Survey, USGS, considers watercress a “nonindigenous aquatic species” or NAS.
-It is native to Eurasia and Asia and introduced to North America by cultivation and dispersed by wind, water, and animals.
+It is native to Eurasia and Asia and was introduced to North America by cultivation and dispersed by wind, water, and animals.
 Characteristics include

-• fast growing, perennial herb
+• fast-growing, perennial herb

-• aquatic-cold lakes and slow moving streams
+• aquatic-cold lakes and slow-moving streams

 • grows “floating or prostrate in mud”